instadeepai/jumanji/README.md

 - A2C agent.

 These agents can be found [here](jumanji/training/).
+Because the environment framework in Jumanji is so flexible, it allows pretty much any problem to be implemented as a Jumanji environment, giving rise to very diverse observations.
+For this reason, environment-specific networks are required to capture the symmetries of each environment.
+Alongside the A2C agent implementation, we provide examples of such actor-critic environment-specific networks in `jumanji/training/networks`.

 > ⚠️ The example agents in `jumanji/training` are **only** meant to serve as inspiration for how you can
 > implement your own agent.
 Jumanji is first and foremost a library of environments - as such, the
 > agents and networks will **not** be maintained to a production standard.